And here we are again at Sweet blog, the sweetest blog online.

 And today, we will deviate a little from our customs and take you for a walk outside, straight to your backyard.

 Contrary to popular belief, a backyard is an integral part of the concept known as "home."
 And its quality design is also an essential component of the quality of your home.
-Therefore, do yourself a favor and do not make the common mistake and neglect it.
+Therefore, please do yourself a favor and do not make the common mistake and neglect it.

 1. Make it wild.

 Intuitively, the average person's first perception of a typical backyard is a defined area that is not really an integral part of his home but a kind of home-nature combination.
 Ex Territory that is painted in natural green.